vrhovnik/CAF-Expert-Learning-Path/04-CAF Advanced - Landing Zones Accelerator/challenges/caf-advanced-challenges.md

 Success criteria for this challenge:

 - Plan and document the IP addressing for the Hub network.
 Customer will be leveraging at least Azure Firewall, Azure VPN Gateway, and Azure Bastion.
-In your plan, clearly document subnet names, whether the use of NSGs and / or UDRs is allowed, and the minimum recommended subnet size.
+In your plan, clearly document subnet names, whether the use of NSGs and / or UDRs is allowed by Azure, and the minimum recommended subnet size.
 Inlcude references to online documentation.
 Use the provided template in the /sources folder.

-- Document the deployment process by creating a high-level workflow including pre-requisites.
+- Document the deployment process by creating a high-level workflow including pre-requisites related to AAD permissions, min. number of subscriptions, subscription naming convention and renaming, etc.

-- Deploy either the Trey Research or AdventureWorks reference implementation.
+- Deploy the AdventureWorks reference implementation.

 - **Do not deploy** the integrated CICD pipeline